urbit/urbit/pkg/arvo/neo/cod/std/src/fil/diary.md

 The `%make` card has two mysteries: it initializes diary entries with an empty `%txt` implementation and an empty map of dependencies.
 We’ll punt on dependencies until the next tutorial.
 If you look at `/imp/txt.hoon`, it’s just a `~`.
 This is an *elegant short-term workaround*  that allows us to shove `%txt`s into the namespace;  if the `/imp/<foo>` file is just a `~`, `/app/neo` will notice this and substitute in a shrub that takes the state of the type defined in `/pro/<foo>`.
 Like everything else in these tutorials this is subject to change!

 ## Diary frontend
-Like Counter, the Diary shrub just has two con files to convert to and from an HTMX frontend within the Sky browser.
+Like Counter, the Diary shrub just has two `/con` files to convert to and from an HTMX frontend within the Sky browser.

 ### /con/diary-htmx.hoon
 ```hoon